-Vice-Chancellor, Professor Nicholas Saunders, has signed a Memorandum of Understanding with BOCOG to secure the arrangement.
+Vice-Chancellor, Professor Nicholas Saunders, signed a Memorandum of Understanding with BOCOG last year to secure the arrangement.

 Thirty positions are available for students enrolled in journalism and/or public relations studies in the School of Design, Communication and Information Technology in the Faculty of Science and Information Technology.
 Ten of the 30 students selected to work at the Olympics will stay on after the Games to work in similar roles at the Paralympics.

 BOCOG officials will tomorrow oversee testing of 44 students vying to win a placement at the world's most prestigious sporting event.
 The students will be interviewed, tested for audio-visual comprehension and recollection, and give oral presentations that evaluate communication skills.

 The Olympic Games will be held this year from August 8 to 21 and the Paralympics from September 6 to 17.

 Members of BOCOG will be available for a picture with the students vying to be selected.
 WHEN: Tuesday 19 February 2008